Azure/azure-sdk-for-js/sdk/servicebus/service-bus/README.md

 ### Receive messages

-Once you have created an instance of a `ServiceBusClient` class, you can get a `Receiver` using the [createReceiver][sbclient_createreceiver] method.
+Once you have created an instance of a `ServiceBusClient` class, you can get a `ServiceBusReceiver` using the [createReceiver][sbclient_createreceiver] method.

 ```javascript